Skip to main content

 1–9

-A week-by-week projection of your cash inflows and outflows over the next quarter.
-Unlike a monthly P&L, this model shows you exactly when money hits your bank account and when bills come due, so you can spot potential shortfalls weeks before they become emergencies.
-It is one of the most important tools a fractional CFO builds for a business owner who wants to stop guessing about cash.
+A week-by-week projection of cash inflows and outflows over the next 91 days — close enough to be actionable, far enough to see problems coming.
+Unlike a monthly P&L, this model shows exactly when money hits your bank account and when bills come due, so you can spot a potential shortfall three or four weeks before it happens rather than the day it does.
+It is typically the first deliverable a fractional CFO builds on a new engagement; see also our 72-Hour Cash Flow service.

 A